 Annual Reports & Accounts – the last 7 years

-Annual Reports can show you part of the road we have traveled since 2007.
+Annual Reports can show you part of the road we have travelled since 2007.
 This way you can also see how we work!
 Even better, you can see the people we have helped.
 And what we have done with the funds!
 Legally we only have to keep records for the last seven years.
 If you want older reports, then look at our deeper history here.

 Short examples of annual reports

 In 2019 we responded to the 1.8 million people affected by Cyclone IDAI.
 We were one of the first on the ground.
 Working with Mercy Air South Africa again, we coordinated the whole air group for the Mozambican government’s disaster response department and the UN.
 Over 400 lives were saved by the group, with the invaluable help of Rescue South Africa, and over 400,000 people were kept alive until the waters subsided.